MahdiGhiasi/XpoMusic/README.md

 ## How to build

-Create a file named `Secrets.cs` in the `ModernSpotifyUWP/` directory, and put the following content into it:
+Create a file named `Secrets.cs` in the `Xpotify/` directory, and put the following content into it:

-    namespace ModernSpotifyUWP
+    namespace Xpotify
     {
         internal static class Secrets
         {